AlexIII/gsmGuard/readme.md

 ## Project files
 - /config-util - PC configuration program.
 Python 2.7 + Tk + pyserial + matplotlib
 - /gsmGuard-firmware - Arduino firmware.
 In order to successfully compile it, you need to manually install these libs:
-  1. RTCLib from https://github.com/NeiroNx/RTCLib/releases (v1.5.8 or newer)
+  1. RTCLib from https://github.com/NeiroNx/RTCLib (clone the repo or use version ABOVE v1.5.8 if such release exists)
 - /kicad-project - KiCAD schematics and board

 ## License